jeffboody/libnn/notes.md

 backprop gradient dL/dY from the discriminator network input.
 This differs from a non-GAN neural network where the backprop gradient is discarded at the input.
-Finally, the parameter update of the descriminator should be disabled when training the generator.
-This is required due to the fact that the descriminator update is performed by ascending the stochastic gradient and the generator update is performed by descending the stochastic gradient.
+Finally, the parameter update of the discriminator should be disabled when training the generator.
+This is required due to the fact that the discriminator update is performed by ascending the stochastic gradient and the generator update is performed by descending the stochastic gradient.